lsandov1/yocto-project-intro/markdown/slides.md

 $: mkdir -p meta-newlayer/recipes-my/images
 ~~~~

-* Under `recipes-my/images`, you can create any image you want:
+* Under `recipes-my/images`, you can create any image you want.
+These are two
+  examples :

   * `my-image.bb`: Same image as `core-image-minimal` but including the `helloworld`
     application